-The authors wish to thank all individuals, organizations, and enterprises that contributed to the creation of this document.
-This includes Lisa Carnahan, Amy Mahn, Chris Enloe, Santi Kiran, Matt Scholl, and Kevin Stine of NIST; Matthew Smith and Daniel Topper of Huntington Ingalls Industries; Mat Heyman of Impresa Management Solutions.
-Organizations and individuals who provided feedback on the public comment drafts include: David Austin of Bible.org; Julie Chua, Linda Esah, Elizabeth Flaim, Kim Isaac, Nnake Nweke, Brent Roddy, Nicole Rohloff, and Musarat Qadri Shaikh of the Cyber-ERM Community of Interest; Melanie Tiano of CTIA; Frederick Doyle of CubicPrism Analytics, Inc.; Alicia Jones of Entergy Services, Inc.; Luke Bader of FAIR Institute; Bernice Harvey of Harvey Consulting & Training LLC; Janet Anderson of the National Security Agency, Kelly Hood and Tom Conkle of Optic Cyber Solutions; Amy Hamilton of the U.S. Department of Energy; the Executive Secretariat of the U.S. Department of Health and Human Services Team; individual contributors include Louise Dandonneau and Carmen Estigarribia.
+159 The authors wish to thank all individuals, organizations, and enterprises that contributed to the 160 creation of the original version of this document.
+This includes Lisa Carnahan, Amy Mahn, Chris 161 Enloe, Santi Kiran, Matt Scholl, and Kevin Stine of NIST; Matthew Smith and Daniel Topper of 162 Huntington Ingalls Industries; Mat Heyman of Impresa Management Solutions.
+Organizations 163 and individuals who provided feedback on the public comment drafts include: David Austin of 164 Bible.org; Julie Chua, Linda Esah, Elizabeth Flaim, Kim Isaac, Nnake Nweke, Brent Roddy, Nicole 165 Rohloff, and Musarat Qadri Shaikh of the Cyber-ERM Community of Interest; Melanie Tiano of 166 CTIA; Frederick Doyle of CubicPrism Analytics, Inc.; Alicia Jones of Entergy Services, Inc.; Luke 167 Bader of FAIR Institute; Bernice Harvey of Harvey Consulting & Training LLC; Janet Anderson of 168 the National Security Agency, Kelly Hood and Tom Conkle of Optic Cyber Solutions; Amy 169 Hamilton of the U.S. Department of Energy; the Executive Secretariat of the U.S. Department of 170 Energy; and the U.S. Department of Health and Human Services Team; individual contributors 171 include Louise Dandonneau and Carmen Estigarribia.